Why do I do this ?

 There are no bugs (of the software kind), just a collection of un-documented features that will not be appearing in future releases

-As for living bugs, its a chicken coop, there are bugs, but only until a Chicken sees it move, at which point it turns into a tasty light snack
+As for living bugs, its a chicken coop, there are plenty of bugs, but only until a Chicken sees it move, at which point it turns into a tasty light snack

 Is it worth it ?